qd-qd/sdk-tutorials/onboarding/chapter-3/4-section-4.md

 When looking at the concept of smart contracts in the **Ethereum protocol**, the focus is on the application.
 Code storing and execution is possible on Ethereum's distributed ledger network and smart contracts in Ethereum partially achieve what Szabo envisioned, as one can transfer and hold funds to secure and enforce pre-defined transactions and relationships.
 The contract itself contains the enforcement of its terms, as the execution of the agreement is clear at the moment it is deployed.
 This leads to third parties playing a much smaller role.

 Smart contract advocates expect that by automating contracting, human error is eliminated and lower error rates can be expected.
 Intermediaries are expected to play a secondary role in the future; it is often argued that they would only come into play when addressing performance evaluation and dispute resolution.
-For now, smart contracts are mainly used in making fund transfers possible through a blockchain, but they could be used for any processes in which a reliable record is necessary.
+For now, smart contracts are mainly used to build dApps and in making fund transfers possible through a blockchain, but they could be used for any processes in which a reliable record is necessary.

 ## Smart contracts in the blockchain context